thePetrMarek/Bot_U/README.md

 Create chatbot out of your Facebook chat logs.

   - Download your Facebook chat logs
-  - Put them into Bot-u
+  - Put them into Bot_U
   - Enjoy immortal copy of yourself

 Bot-u is written in the Python3 with usage of scikit-learn's TF-IDF.